Hispanics and Latinos in Texas: Recent immigration

 The major immigration of Mexicans into Texas began during the 1890s due to the growth and Industrialisation aspect of Texas that created a plethora of jobs.

-Most of immigrants were Mexicans, who migrated to improve their living conditions and give their children a better education.
+Mexicans in Texas declined from around 20% of the population in 1830, to 10% in 1840 and 6% by 1860.
+Mexicans reached a low of 4% in Texas in 1887, however the share started to rise again in the 1890s and 1900s.
+By 1930, Mexicans had re-reached that of 12% and comprised an overwhelming majority in the border counties.

+As of 2025 45.1% of immigrants were Mexicans specifically, who migrate for economic opportunities, increased quality of life, and safety.
+In recent studies it is shown that Hispanic immigrants in recent years are more educated than those in the past.
+From the years 2022-2024 58% of Hispanic immigrants have at least an associate degree which is 20% more than the amount in the prior ten years.

 Demographics

 Hispanics (of any race) were 7.1% of the state population in 1910.
 As of 2010, 45% of Texas residents had Hispanic ancestry; these include recent immigrants from Mexico, Central America, and South America, as well as Tejanos, whose ancestors have lived in Texas as early as the 1700s.
 Tejanos are the largest ancestry group in southern Duval County and among the largest in and around Bexar County, including San Antonio, where over one million Hispanics live.
 The state has the second largest Hispanic population in the United States, behind California.

-Hispanics dominate southern, south-central, and western Texas and form a significant portion of the residents in the cities of Austin, Dallas, Houston, and San Antonio.
-The Hispanic population contributes to Texas having a younger population than the American average, because Hispanic births have outnumbered non-Hispanic white births since the early 1990s.
-In 2007, for the first time since the early nineteenth century, Hispanics accounted for more than half of all births (50.2%), while non-Hispanic whites accounted for just 34%.
+Across southern, south-central, and western Texas as well as major urban centers like Austin, Dallas, Houston, and San Antonio, Hispanics make up a significant share of the population.
+Because their birth rates have been higher than those of non-Hispanic whites since the early 1990s, Texas has maintained a younger population than the U.S. overall.
+As of 2007, more than half of all births in the state were to Hispanic parents(50.2%), while non-Hispanic white births made up only about 34%.

 Steve Murdock, a demographer with the Hobby Center for the Study of Texas at Rice University and a former director of the U.S. Census Bureau, predicted that, between 2000 and 2040 (assuming that the net migration rate will equal half that of 1990–2000), Hispanic public school enrollment will increase by 213 percent, while non-Hispanic white enrollment will decrease by 15 percent.
 As of 2010, 29.21% (6,543,702) of Texas residents age 5 and older spoke Spanish at home as a primary language.